gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 The place is a dingy, old dive, packed with _**drunken pirates**_.
 The few who aren't passed out can barely manage a sentence:

 * So you want to be a pirate, huh?
-Talk to the three _**Pirate Bosses**_.
+Talk to the three _**Pirate Lady Bosses**_.
 * The grog of my day was real grog, not like the stuff they make now with little umbrellas, cloves, and mint leaves.
 We used to put real cloves in it.
 * Have you heard of [Arrr!
 Cthulhu](https://arrrcthulhu.com/), an excellent setting for pirate adventures in a Caribbean of the Cthulhu Mythos?
 * They stole my idea for the ape-trafficlights.
 I could have been a millionaire and retired to a Caribbean island and spent my days drinking grog.
 Oops, I already do that.

-At a large table in the back sit the _**3 Pirate Bosses**_.
+At a large table in the back sit the _**3 Pirate Lady Bosses**_.
 The most powerful pirates of Bucan Ville, chosen by the democratic method of slaughtering all their competition.

 These three rude pirates are at the table, swigging grog and singing bawdy songs.
 When your players explain that they want to be pirates, they'll laugh a lot and tell them to stop wasting their time and go back to what they were doing.
 Your players will have to prove they really want to be pirates by answering questions like these.